LumGenLab/Transposer-Model/README.md

 👋 Author

-Built by Abd, a self-taught AI engineer, on a Phenom™ CPU with no GPU and a dream to break the myth that AI requires millions of dollars and massive compute.
+Built by Abd, a self-taught AI engineer, on a AMD Phenom™ Triple-Core Processor 2.40 GHz CPU with no GPU and a dream to break the myth that AI requires millions of dollars and massive compute.